pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 # 🗒️ That's all for now

-Between everything above, and the fact that progress continues on our [replacement mobile app](https://github.com/pebble-dev/mobile-app), the future of Rebble has never looked so bright.
+Between everything above, and the fact that progress continues on our replacement mobile app, the future of Rebble has never looked so bright.
 We are committed to an open-source community-owned smartwatch, and these announcements bring that reality even closer.

-A huge thank you to everyone in the Pebble-verse who made this happen, especially those internal to Google who have helped ensure PebbleOS's future.
-We'd like to especially thank Liam McLoughlin and Matthieu Jeanson, as well as Rebble superstar [Katharine Berry](https://github.com/katharine).
-Thank you also to the many other Googlers who made this possible.
-Also a massive thank you to Eric Migicovsky for ensuring this happened (and for creating Pebble in the first place).
+A huge thank you to everyone in the Pebble-verse who made this happen, especially those internal to Google who have helped ensure PebbleOS’s future.
+We’d like to especially thank Liam McLoughlin and Matthieu Jeanson, as well as Rebble superstar Katharine Berry.
+Thank you also to the many other Googlers who made this possible -- and a massive shout out to Eric Migicovsky for ensuring this happened (and for creating Pebble in the first place).

+One more shoutout: we would like to thank, of course, you!
+Without all of you Rebblers who have been entrusting us for the past 8 years to keep the dream of an open-platform user-respectful smartwatch alive, PebbleOS wouldn't be relevant at all today.
+Your cumulative $3s a month have reminded the world that Pebble is worth preserving, and worth building on.
+We love this platform, and we're glad that you do too.
+Thank you so much.

-Stay tuned for more updates after the hackathon is complete, and when we have the first working versions of the new RebbleOS!
+Stay tuned for more updates as the Hackathon launches, and when we have the first working versions of the new RebbleOS!

 \- Will ❤️